Universal-Team/db/docs/_3ds/tjap_3ds.md

   <li>Fixed a bug that caused fps to drop when playing on OLD3DS.</li>

   <li>Fixed a bug where music sheet branching was not executed.
 (Added 2025/02/04)</li>

+  <li>Fixed a bug that caused the score branching not to be executed properly on a
+  specific score (Added 2025/02/05)</li>

   </ul>'
 updated: '2025-01-31T23:51:00Z'